TACC/agavepy/README.rst

 Reuse an existing Oauth client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For example, create a new client with:
+Ceate a new client with:

 .. code-block:: pycon